 Think about structure.
 More important than length is structure.
 When writing your CV, place the most important information at the top.
 Often, this will include your education, employment history, and publications.
+You may also consider adding a personal statement to make your CV stand out.
 Within each section, list your experiences in reverse chronological order.

 Consider your audience.
 Like a resume, be sure to tailor your CV to your audience.
 For example, think carefully about the university or department you are applying to work at.
 Has this department traditionally valued publication over teaching when it makes tenure and promotion decisions?
 If so, you should describe your publications before listing your teaching experience.

-If, however, you are applying to a community college that prides itself on the quality of its instruction, your teaching accomplishments should have pride of place.
+If, however, you are applying to, say, a community college that prides itself on the quality of its instruction, your teaching accomplishments should have pride of place.
 In this case, the teaching section (in reverse chronological order) should proceed your publications section.